AndreGuerra123/NUTT/README.md

 #### Index (if any)

 - [ ] There is no requirement to provide an index.
 (Default, not included)

+## Extras

+- [x] Declaration was not initially included in the guidelines.
+PS: Currently under revision.
+- [x] Nomenclature was not initially included in the guidelines.
+PS: Currently under revision.

+*Note* Both these sections can be removed in the file thesis.tex by comment the \include{declaration} and \printnomenclature lines.

 ## Install